Kapa‘a Bon Dances – July 18th and 19th

 Event Description

-Summer is Bon Dance season at the island’s six Buddhist Temples, with the first performance on the Royal Coconut Coast at the Kapaa Hongwanji.
+Summer is Bon Dance season at the island’s six Buddhist temples.
+July 18th and 19th are set on the Royal Coconut Coast at the the Kapa‘a Hongwanji in the evening.
 Bon dances are communal folk dances associated with the Bon Festival, a Buddhist summer ceremony in which the spirits of departed ancestors are welcomed back to the world of the living for their annual visit.
 A national custom in Japan by the Edo period, bon festivals became a big part of Japanese immigrant life in the continental United States and Hawai’i before World War II.
-They continue today across Hawaii.
-On Kauai the season spans from the first performance at the Kapaa Honwanji on June 9th and 10th and to the last performance at the Waimea Higashi Hongwanji on July 28th and 29th.
-A full list of performances and the song list are found here: https://kauaibuddhistcouncil.org/
+They continue today across Hawai‘i.
+On Kaua‘i the season spans six weeks from mid June through July.
+This year, the second to last event is the Bon Dance in Kapa‘a, with the last performance at the Waimea Higashi Hongwanji on July 25th and 26th.
+The full list of performances and the song list are found here: https://kauaibuddhistcouncil.org/

 Photo courtesy of Kapaa Hongwanji.
 Information resource: Densho Encyclopedia